jtorres1591/ITCS3162FinalProject/Final Project.md

 **Impact Section**

 A positive impact from this project is that it can be used to understand the different pokemon from each generations.
 Maybe it can help beginners or even veteran players see that each generation pokemons were not made equally as the total base stats are different from each other.
 A negative impact from this is that pokemon is just a game and you can really just make your team the way you want.
 It doesn't really matter if one generation is stronger then the next or vice versa.
+Another positive impact